rgowrishankar/MustacheTemplate/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/razee-io/MustacheTemplate.svg)](https://greenkeeper.io/)
 ![GitHub](https://img.shields.io/github/license/razee-io/MustacheTemplate.svg?color=success)

-MustacheTemplate is the next step of complexity when working with kapitan.
+MustacheTemplate is the next step of complexity when working with Razee.
 With MustacheTemplate we can inject cluster specific environment variables into resources before applying them to a cluster.
 We even use this injection method as the mechanism for version control of our resources.